 Recent studies have shown that the addition of folic acid to the diet of women of child-bearing age may significantly reduce the incidence of neural tube defects.
 Therefore it is recommended that all women of child-bearing age consume 0.4 mg of folic acid daily.

 COLPOCEPHALY is a disorder in which there is an abnormal enlargement of the occipital horns - the posterior or rear portion of the lateral ventricles (cavities or chambers) of the brain.
 This enlargement occurs when there is an underdevelopment or lack of thickening of the white matter in the posterior cerebrum.
-Colpocephaly is characterized by microcephaly (abnormally small head) and mental retardation.
+Colpocephaly is characterized by microcephaly (abnormally small head) and delayed development.
 Other features may include motor abnormalities, muscle spasms, and seizures.

 There is no definitive treatment for colpocephaly.
 Anticonvulsant medications can be given to prevent seizures, and doctors try to prevent contractures (shrinkage or shortening of muscles).
 The prognosis for individuals with colpocephaly depends on the severity of the associated conditions and the degree of abnormal brain development.
 Some children benefit from special education.